Buxton Festival: Buxton Festival Fringe

-Buxton Rock Festival of the 1970s
+International Gilbert and Sullivan Festival

+The Buxton International Festival is often followed by the International Gilbert & Sullivan Festival, which usually runs for two or three weeks in August each year in Buxton.
+It returned from Harrogate in 2023.

+Past festivals in Buxton

+Drama festival

+An ancestor of the current Festival dates to September 1937, when an annual drama festival was first held (running until 1942) in conjunction with the London-based Old Vic Theatre Company under Lilian Baylis.
+In addition to plays at the Buxton Opera House, this festival ran a summer school at the adjoining Playhouse Theatre.

+Rock festival

 On 26 September 1969 an all-night Blues Festival was held in the Buxton Pavilion Gardens.
 Fleetwood Mac and many other top bands performed.
 During the early 1970s, it was best known as one of the UK's most prominent rock festivals, with most major rock bands of the day appearing, including Mott The Hoople, The Faces, Lindisfarne, Canned Heat, Chuck Berry, Nazareth, Edgar Broughton Band, Groundhogs, Sensational Alex Harvey Band, Medicine Head, Brewers Droop, Roy Wood and Wizzard.
 During July 2007 it was the subject of several features on Jeff Cooper's 'Cooper Collection' show on 106.6 Smooth Radio.